I started on the roof rack, its purpose is to hold a couple of kayaks and act as a mounting point for some LED lights.

 i started by removing the corners of the cab and attaching some 40mm x 6mm steel directly to the chassis of the cab, this only has to support the 40mm box section upright, i used 2mm wall thickness here to keep the weight down on the cab.
 Bearing in mind i will be adding two massive seats and two more seats as well.

 the brackets on the cab will be bolted to the uprights with m12 stainless bolts and locknuts. there will be a n additional bar going horizontally between the two uprights at the bottom of the windscreen, this will serve to mount some LED Light bars onto.

 Today i finished the Webasto Cab Heating system.
 I fitted a 2000ST 2Kw diesel powered heater, as there is no water cooling on the engine an alternative source of heat is required.

 I coupled the 2000ST to a MultiControl HD, its the latest controller from Webasto and enables the heater unit to be used as a ventilator as well as all the usual timing functions.
 It also looks pretty cool.

 the exhaust runs through a silencer and out under the passenger side of the truck.

-Whilst working on the dash, i noticed that there was a slight bit of play in the steering column.
-On further investigation i found it was the universal joint between the column and the steering box. \\It was a simple and cheap job to replace the UJ with a new one.
+Whilst working on the dash, I noticed that there was a slight bit of play in the steering column.
+On further investigation, i found it was the universal joint between the column and the steering box. unfortunately, someone in the past had welded one of the journals in, it was a bit awkward to get it out without damaging the steering box, but once out It was a simple and cheap job to replace the UJ with a new one.

 Today with the help of my buddy Andy Linton (thanks andy) we managed to work out the complex hazard warning switch with its multiple wires.